LeftMouseButton/pbl2_2ndhalf/README.md

 # Knowledge Graph Pipeline

-Builds and analyses a knowledge graph.
+Builds and analyses a topic-agnostic knowledge graph (cancer, Pokémon, League of Legends, etc.).

 Modular design; each step is independently executable and may be reused for other tasks.
+Working data under `data/{graph_name}/`, frozen demonstration runs (used for papers) live under `demos/`.

 ## Dependencies
 ```